The immersive Programs

 Yes, many students who have taken these classes have gone on to complete our immersive programs.

-Will the fundamental skills classes fully prepare me for the web design or development tracks in the immersive programs?
+Will the Intro skills classes fully prepare me for the web design or development tracks in the immersive programs?
 Will the material in the immersive programs be repetitive if I've already completed the classes?

-Our fundamental skills classes prepare students to be strong applicants for our immersive programs.
+Our Intro skills classes prepare students to be strong applicants for our immersive programs.
 The immersive programs will build upon the skills that you learned in this introductory course, while also helping you to develop clarity around your career goals as you build a powerful network.

 What is the enrollment process?